matomo-org/developer-documentation/docs/develop-introduction.md

 This section contains guides that will help you to create **Plugins** and **Themes** to customize Piwik or add new features to Piwik.

-If you want to get more insight into how Piwik works behind the API's check out our [Core development](/core) section.
+If you want to get more insight into how Piwik works behind the API's check out our [Piwik In Depth](/piwik-in-depth) section.

 Use the sidebar to navigate through the guides.
 Here is a list of guides to get you started: